jlburky/linux-config/QTILE.md

 python ~/local/qtile-venv/bin/qtile $*
 ```

-## Qtile Installation
+## Qtile Manual Installation
 With all your non-Python dependent packages installed, install all Python
 packages via `pip` in the order below.
-Qtile has had issue with the order of
+This installation has been automated
-installation because packages build on other packages.
+in the `install_qtile.sh` script.

 ```bash
 (venv)$ pip install xcffib==1.5.0